 Unfortunately, not.
 Here are some key things you need to understand:

 - Each province is responsible for its alcohol laws and alcohol import processes.
 All provinces tightly control the importation, distribution, and retailing of wine, beer, and hard liquors - even imports from other provinces!
 Obviously this is for public health concerns, but it is even more important to their revenues...tax revenues.
 There is so much tax revenue generated from wine, beer, cider, and hard liquor sales every year that each province relies heavily on it to meet their budgetary needs.

 - BC and Ontario produce lots of their own wine.
 So the governments of these provinces are even more sensitive to imports from other provinces and countries than the non-wine producing Canadian provinces.
 Wine production is big business, employs a lot of people, and generates tons of tourism revenue.
-More tax revenue for all levels of government from this part of the industry, too.
+Tourism generates more tax revenue for all levels of government from this side of the industry, too.
 Except of course in 2020 and 2021 when revenues from Tourism in BC plummeted to a tiny fraction of their norms.